Yuichi-Ikeda/vmss-custom-image-existing-vnet-existing-two-app-gateways/Readme.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

 This template deploys a VM Scale Set based on a specified custom image (in the form of a Managed Image), connected to an existing subnet in an existing Virtual Network, and adds the instances to a specified existing two Application Gateway Backend Pools.
-This is useful in cases where you might want to deploy multiple VM Scale Sets in the same Virtual Network, as well as configure the two Application Gateways outside of this template, such as through the portal, which provides a more reliable experience for things like adding HTTPS listeners.

 `Tags: VM Scale Set, VMSS, Managed Disks, Managed Images, Custom Image`